rodolfokeesey/Haverford_Environmental_Chamber/README.md

 These chamber scripts are meant to work with the following folder structure:

 Chamber Data # root for all the chamber data.
 This is the path you enter for chamber_data_path.
-You can place this folder wherever.
+You can place this folder wherever. <br />
-             # A sample folder is included in the repository as Chamber_Test_folder with one example experiment.
+             # A sample folder is included in the repository as Chamber_Test_folder with one example experiment.<br />
--> RK_37 # example experiment run
+-> RK_37 # example experiment run<br />
--> RK_38 # example experiment tun
+-> RK_38 # example experiment tun<br />
--> Color_Calibration_5_6_22 # Folder storing the two Xrite Color Checker Images -> Video_Queue # The temporary file that where the time lapse .avi video from the Thorlabs application is saved -> Sample_Temp_Queue # The temporary file that where the .txt log from the Automation's Direct Solo Configuration application is saved
+-> Color_Calibration_5_6_22 # Folder storing the two Xrite Color Checker Images<br />
+-> Video_Queue # The temporary file that where the time lapse .avi video from the Thorlabs application is saved<br />
+-> Sample_Temp_Queue # The temporary file that where the .txt log from the Automation's Direct Solo Configuration application is saved<br />

 ENVIRONMENT